At Least 15 Feared Dead After Torrential Rains Sweep Through Southern Japan

 At least 15 people are presumed dead and several more are missing after torrential rains pounded southern Japan on Saturday, flooding residential areas, causing mudslides and knocking out power for thousands.
 Officials asked more than 200,000 people to evacuate.

 Fourteen of those found without vital signs were at a nursing home in Kuma village, where water and mud gushed into the building.
-Japanese medical officials declared the victims were in "cardio-respiratory arrest" — a term used in Japan before death can be officially certified.
+Japanese medical officials declared that the victims were in "cardio-respiratory arrest" — a term used in Japan before death can be officially certified.

 The flooding was centered in the Kumamoto and Kagoshima prefectures, where the Kuma River overflowed in at least 10 places.
 The southern island of Kyushu was also hard hit.